dandegeest/aMiRROrMySubconscious/README.md

 ![aMiRROR](images/blended.png)

-aMiRROR is an interactive Processing sketch that uses AI to transform your self-portrait into artistic interpretations.
-It captures your image through a webcam and processes it using various AI models to create unique, artistic representations.
+aMiRROR is an interactive Processing sketch that uses AI to transform your self-portrait into artistic and/or weird AI interpretations.
+It captures your image through a webcam and processes it using various AI image to image fine tuned LORA models to create unique, artistic representations.

+This project will be used for an art installation titled "a MiRRor My Subconscious", featuring a simulated mirror using an LCD panel mounted in a gilded frame.
+The installation will capture and process the portraits of onlookers in real-time, transforming their reflections into AI-generated artistic interpretations.
+The piece explores the intersection of technology, art, and human perception, creating a dynamic and interactive experience that challenges our understanding of self-reflection in the digital age.

+Special thanks to [@fofr_ai](https://www.threads.net/@fofr_ai) for the detailed explanation of fine tuning LORA models on [Replicate.com](https://replicate.com/fofr) and for the models used in this project.

+This project was built with the help of [Cursor](https://cursor.sh), an AI-powered IDE that made development and debugging a breeze. 🚀 *high five* ✋

 ## Requirements